ADKAR Model of Change by Jeff Hiatt

 The ADKAR model does not just help to determine in advance what steps need to be taken to achieve the right goal, but it also identifies, with the benefit of hindsight, why changes have not been successful.
 This evaluation is valuable because it can help realize the change after all.
 Additionally, an adjusted ADKAR model for a failed change can be a solid base for the implementation of a future change.

-Pros ADKAR model of change
+Pros of the ADKAR model of change

 Cons of the ADKAR model of change